-At the end of 2015, a group of CEO’s from four organizations in the county, BB&T, Hanesbrands, Reynolds American, and Wake Forest Baptist Health, met and determined that aging needed to be a priority in our community.
+A group of Forsyth County business and education leaders met and determined that aging needed to be a priority in our community.
 This group looked to Senior Services to develop a way to elevate the topic of aging.
-Beginning in 2016, Senior Services began convening a wide variety of stakeholders to form the research collaborative, a group of over 100 organizational and community members that led county-wide research activities.
-Forsyth Futures was contracted to facilitate all data and research related activities associated with this process, and still remains a contracted partner that handles the project management activities of the initiative to date.
+In 2016, Senior Services began convening a wide variety of stakeholders to form a research collaborative including more than one hundred organizational and community members that led county-wide research activities.
+Nonprofit, corporate, educational, philanthropic organizational partners, and community partners from across the county were involved in the research and planning processes.
+A survey of more than 1,000 Forsyth County residents, age 60+, was conducted.